Theatre for development: Documentary theatre

 Documentary Theatre uses accounts from documentary material such as articles, interviews, and public transcripts in order to create a performance that reflects upon specific events or movements in history.
 This type of theatre can be used to educate the audience on the subject matter and it is often used to prompt conversation about potentially sensitive topics or topics that do not receive extensive media coverage or coverage in popular culture.

 Examples of Documentary theatre

-The Laramie Project: Playwrights conducted interviews on the people of the town of Laramie, took news clippings, and also journals entries of the townspeople in order to implement them in the script.
+The Laramie Project: Playwrights conducted interviews on the people of the town of Laramie, took news clippings, and also journal entries of the townspeople in order to implement them in the script.

 Gloria a Life: The producers of the play recreated archival interviews and TV appearances of Gloria Steinem and brought them to life on stage through the actor playing Steinem.

 One-Third of a Nation: This play incorporates accounts from the crisis surrounding The New York Housing Department using the technique of the Living Newspaper.